SretkoSreten/real_estate_react/README.md

 4. Customize the website's appearance, branding, and content according to your requirements.
 5. Start the development server: `yarn start`

-For detailed installation and configuration instructions, please refer to the [Installation Guide](installation.md).

-## Contribution

-Contributions to the Real Estate Website are welcome!
-If you would like to contribute, please follow the guidelines outlined in the [Contribution Guidelines](contributing.md) document.

 ## Contact

 If you have any questions, suggestions, or concerns, please feel free to reach out to us at [sretenperic3000@gmail.com](mailto:sretenperic3000@gmail.com).
 We appreciate your feedback!